asmallstudio/auxano/README.md

 - All pushes to `master` will autodeploy to production
 - Any pull requests to `develop` will create a deployment preview that can be viewed via the link in the pull request (after the build pipeline finishes).
-  Note, the build command for a deployment preview is `yarn stage`
+  Note, the build command for a deployment preview is `npm run stage`

 ### CSS